mdn/content/files/en-us/web/html/element/template/index.md

 {{HTMLSidebar}}

-The **`<template>`** [HTML](/en-US/docs/Web/HTML) element is a mechanism for holding {{Glossary("HTML")}} fragments to be used later via JavaScript or immediately generated into shadow DOM:
+The **`<template>`** [HTML](/en-US/docs/Web/HTML) element serves as a mechanism for holding {{Glossary("HTML")}} fragments, which can either be used later via JavaScript or generated immediately into shadow DOM.

 1. By default, the element's content is not rendered, only parsed into a [document fragment](/en-US/docs/Web/API/DocumentFragment).
-Using the {{domxref("HTMLTemplateElement.content", "content")}} property in JavaScript, this fragment could be cloned via {{domxref("Node.cloneNode", "cloneNode")}} method and inserted into the DOM.
+Using the {{domxref("HTMLTemplateElement.content", "content")}} property in JavaScript, this fragment can be cloned via the {{domxref("Node.cloneNode", "cloneNode")}} method and inserted into the DOM.
-2. If the `shadowrootmode` attribute is present, the HTML parser will immediately generate a shadow DOM.
+2. If the element contains the `shadowrootmode` attribute, the HTML parser will immediately generate a shadow DOM.
 The element is replaced in the DOM by its content wrapped in a [shadow root](/en-US/docs/Glossary/Shadow_tree).

 ## Attributes